dotnet/diagnostics/documentation/dotnet-dump-instructions.md

       histroot <arguments>                 Displays information related to both promotions and relocations of the specified root. setsymbolserver <arguments>          Enables the symbol server support soshelp <arguments>                  Displays all available commands when no parameter is specified, or displays detailed help information about the specified command. soshelp <command>

+This command on Microsoft .NET Core SDK Linux docker images can throw `Unhandled exception: System.DllNotFoundException: Unable to load shared library 'libdl.so' or one of its dependencies` exception.
+Issue [#201](https://github.com/dotnet/diagnostics/issues/201).
+To work around this problem install the "libc6-dev" package.

 ## Uninstalling dotnet-dump